The Business Value of Geocoding and Data Enrichment

 Geocoding produces location information that is ready to be integrated into business processes and when needed, mappable.
 The accuracy and reliability of this geocoded data, along with additional attributes such as consumer data and demographics, facilitates targeted marketing to potential customers in designated geographical areas.

-For example, borderlines based on postal codes (such as ZIP Codes in the U.S.) are unlikely to correlate with target demographic areas.
-So, a campaign that aims at delivering marketing materials to certain ZIP Codes to reach a particular demographic population is likely to result in a lot of wasted effort and expense.
+For example, borderlines based on postal codes (such as USPS ZIP codes) are unlikely to correlate with target demographic areas.
+So, a campaign that aims at delivering marketing materials to certain ZIP codes to reach a particular demographic population is likely to result in a lot of wasted effort and expense.
 But when geocoding and adding consumer data and existing customer information, the outlines of the target area can be precisely delineated to create a catchment area and conform to the actual living patterns of the desired population.

 Precisely provides a comprehensive geocoding solution